openlawlibrary/pygls/docs/source/pages/getting_started.rst

        return 'Hello World!'

-Features that are currently supported by the LSP specification can be found in `pygls.lps.methods`_ module, while corresponding request/response classes can be found in `pygls.lsp.types`_ module.
+Features that are currently supported by the LSP specification can be found in `pygls.lsp.methods`_ module, while corresponding request/response classes can be found in `pygls.lsp.types`_ module.

 Advanced usage